-Suspended is an on-going portrait series that grew out of photographing adolescents over many years at a time when they are perceptibly caught between independence and reliance, responsibility and leisure and maturity and innocence.
-The relationships I have with my growing children and their friends have continually sparked a wonder and passion for these complex and transformative creatures, and I will often spend considerable time observing both behavior and body language before photographing.
+Suspended is an on-going portrait series that grew out of my love for photographing adolescents over the course of many years and at a time when they are perceptibly caught between independence and reliance, responsibility and leisure and maturity and innocence.
+The relationships I have with my growing children have continually sparked a wonder and passion for these complex and transformative creatures, and I will often spend considerable time observing both behavior and body language before photographing.
 There is an interesting push and pull between what is revealed and withheld.
-Since they tend to be transparent, the disparate forces they are beset with both internally and outside of themselves - vulnerability, sensuality, awkwardness - will often surface simultaneously.
-And I often find them to be impervious to the power they posses.
+Since they tend to be emotionally transparent, the disparate forces they are beset with - vulnerability, sensuality, awkwardness - will often surface simultaneously.
+Ironically, I often find them to be impervious to the power they posses.

 When viewing someone's life from afar we often see a smoother, calmer, seemingly happier version of what really exists.
 Those ruffles, waves and breaks in the façade are often only noticed when we take a closer look.
 Often times the more manicured, proper and well-adjusted one's outward picture appears, the more complex things actually are.
 Within any relationship we may choose to take on various roles.
 By creating narratives which may seem ambiguous or uncomfortable, our belief in what appears "normal and happy" is challenged.
 Significant others reflects on the complexities of relationships and family dynamics and describes how we relate to our environment and to each other.